becloudway/serverless-data-pipeline/README.md

 | Binnenring Antwerpen tussen Antwerpen-Oost en Borgerhout | 3977     |    R1 RSS Snede kmpt 7,0 - 3977 |
 | Binnenring Brussel tussen Wezembeek-Oppem en Tervuren | 1065     |    R0 kmpt 23,7 dubbele seinbrug - 1065 |
 | E17 Antwerpen-Gent ter hoogte van Gentbrugge | 569      |    viaduct Gentbrugge - 569 |

+We could allow a lot more locations in a later phase of the project.
+Often there are different measurements for every traffic lane.
+If this is the case I used the data from the lane on the right side of the road.

 ## Architecture
 ![architecture.png](img/architecture.png)